-George Macdonald and Thomas Holmes (per Hindostan
+George Macdonald and Thomas Holmes (per Hindostan), Sawyers.

 GlendonRobert and Helenus combined their Hunter River grants and named the estate Glendon.
 The Glendon land had one advantage over many other Hunter River estates, in that it was not liable to damage from floods, being too high for the water to reach.
 Here, with the use of their convict labour, they built a house of stone with cellars and a basement kitchen.
 Six large rooms were connected with a covered verandah.

 Also on the estate was a small cottage built by Robert which sometimes accommodated Captain Charles Forbes, the Police Magistrate for Patrick Plains.
 Glendon was across the Hunter from William Sims Bell's estate and when the river was not in flood it was possible to cross here.
 A visitor to the area in 1834 noted extraordinary rock formations two miles upstream from Glendon which stood in regular rows in the bed of the river, perfectly round in shape and 10-12 feet in diameter.

 Robert and Helenus bred blood horses at Glendon, possibly later using connections in Bombay to export their stock.
 By 1832 they had 300 horses.
 The stud was sold in the 1840's.

 Robert Scott's Land GrantRobert Scott was also granted 560 acres in 1828 and 1000 acres in 1836 (this had been granted to John McIntyre in 1825), was re-advertised in favour of Robert.

 August Maria ScottAugusta Maria Scott, daughter of Colonel C. Frederick and mother of Robert and Helenus accompanied their sister (also Augusta Maria) to Australia in 1832.
 Their mother lived on the estate with them, perhaps helping to entertain the many guests that her son Robert, invited to Glendon.
 Robert entered the social life of the colony with enthusiasm soon after his arrival.
 At Glendon he was host to artists, explorers, clergy and scientists.

 Visitors to GlendonIn March 1831 the estate was visited by Sir William Edward Parry while on a journey to the Liverpool Plains.
 He described Glendon as a 'good, but not a pretty farm.
 Everything seemed well conducted according to Parry, but there was nothing very striking about the farm as he had expected.